fridaygab123/alx-pre_course/0x01-git/README.md

-hello guys this is my first read me having fun with git
+hello all this is my first read me